avivshaar6/automation/nsx-t/create_dfw_policy/README.md

     1. NSX_ENDPOINT
     2. CSV_FILE_PATH

-a.
-The script checks if the port was created and if not it creates the new ports.
+1. The script checks if the port was created and if not it creates the new ports.
-b.
-The script goes through the csv on the source column and checks if there is such a section, if not it creates and puts the rules.
+2. The script goes through the csv on the source column and checks if there is such a section, if not it creates and puts the rules.

 For example: